pwinckles/rocfl/README.md

 bucket = "s3-bucket"
 ```

-In this example, `repo-name` is the arbitrary name assigned the
+`repo-name` is the arbitrary name assigned to the configuration.
+This
-configuration.
-This is the value that you pass `rocfl` when invoked
+is the value that you pass `rocfl` when invoked with the `--name`
-with the `--name` option.
+option.

 A special `[global]` section may be used to provide default values
 across all configurations.
 This is primarily useful for defining